ember-learn/ember-blog/source/2019-09-06-the-ember-times-issue-114.md

 Read the Ember Octane Update for Modern Ember Tutorial 🎁, Participate in the discussion of deprecating eventing 💬, Join the Ember crowd at EmberFest 2019 🐹🎉,
-Suggest ideas for the special Ember Octane issue ✍️, ...
+Suggest ideas for the upcoming Ember Octane issue ✍️, ...

 ---